HakimFerch/Marketing-Data-analysis-and-ML-classififcation/README.md

 The problem is to build a model which classifies individuals into potential depositors and not, hence the necessity to choose the most fitting classification model available.

-But before diving into the model selection phase, it is imperative to transform and scale the data for a better functioning model.
+But before diving into the model selection phase, it is imperative to go through preprocessing.Data should be transformed and scaleed for a better functioning model.
 Our data contains multiple categorical string type features that need encoding and numerical data that has to be scaled or mormalized depending on the case.

+The scikit-learn library provides multiple classification algorithms like logistic regression, decision trees, K-nearest neighbors and bagging techniques.
+So it's tricky to determine the right one off the bat without proper testing.
 Gridsearchcv the scikit-learn function offers a way to navigate through this problem.
-It helps to loop through predefined ranges of hyperparameters of a model while scoring
+Basically it outputs the optimal hyperparameters that can gurantee the highest performance a model.
+It was intuitive to make the Gridsearchcv loop through a list of classification models as to tell which is the most suitableate model.